kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 - Kubernetes SIG Network Gateway API (proposed): GEP-4488 `Backend` defines `EndpointSelector` with a pod `LabelSelector` for backend endpoints.
   - GEP: https://github.com/kubernetes-sigs/gateway-api/blob/main/geps/gep-4488/index.md

+These examples are evidence of duplicated workload-selection logic, not proposed direct migrations.
+Their additional behavior—Cilium's node-local redirect handling and Istio's VM endpoint handling—remains outside this KEP's scope.

 Furthermore, `Service.spec.selector` is an equality-based map and an empty selector represents manually managed endpoints.
 A dedicated resource can use a